gizwits-docs/gizwits-docs/source/en-us/overview/overview.md

 In order to enable different communication modules to connect to Gizwits cloud, we provide multiple burning methods and logging methods for those modules to ensure that the GAgent firmware runs normally in the modules.

-Note: Please follow the following steps when performing the module burning operation; otherwise, uncontrollable errors will occur.
+Note: Please follow the following steps when performing the module burning operation; otherwise, unknown errors will occur.

 * GAgent details
 * Burning instructions for HF-LPB100 serial port